Skip to content

 2. Thompson Sampling adds healthy randomness by sampling from posteriors, naturally balancing exploration and exploitation.

-4. TrueSkill does the heavy lifting.
-The quality_1vs1() and rate_1vs1() functions give us everything we need for probabilistic reasoning about preferences.
+4. TrueSkill does the heavy lifting. quality_1vs1() and rate_1vs1() handle all the probabilistic reasoning.

 5. Cooldowns prevent annoyance.
-Nobody wants to see the same pair twice in a row after skipping.
+Nobody wants to see the same pair twice after skipping.

 After 47 comparisons, the app converged.
-My top 3 were:
+My top 3:

 1. 🥇 Rose gold teardrop with subtle diamond accent